-On 11 October 2006, the Ministry of Justice set up a broadly based committee tasked with reviewing and evaluating the current system for dealing with complaints against the police and processing criminal cases against police officers.
+On 11 October 2006, the Ministry of Justice set up a committee tasked with reviewing and evaluating the system for dealing with complaints against the police and processing criminal cases against police officers.
 The Committee submitted its report in April 2009.

-The committee found that the existing system for dealing with complaints against the police functioned well but that it was important - in the light of the critique of the system - to ensure confidence in the police complaints system, both within the public and among the police force.
+The committee found that the system for dealing with complaints against the police functioned well but that it was important - in the light of the critique of the system - to ensure confidence in the police complaints system, both within the public and among the police force.

-Based on this report, an amendment to the Administration of Justice Act (retsplejeloven) was passed on 21 April 2010 introducing as of 1 January 2012 a new independent body - named The Independent Police Complaints Authority (Den Uafhængige Politiklagemyndighed).
-The authority has the task of handling complaints concerning the conduct of police personnel and investigating criminal offences committed by police personnel while on duty as well as cases concerning the death or injury of persons in police custody.
+Based on this report, the Administration of Justice Act (retsplejeloven) was amended on 21 April 2010 introducing as of 1 January 2012 a new independent body - named the Independent Police Complaints Authority (Den Uafhængige Politiklagemyndighed).
+The authority was tasked with handling complaints concerning the conduct of police personnel and investigating criminal offences committed by police personnel while on duty as well as cases concerning the death or injury of persons in police custody.

-The Independent Police Complaints Authority has taken over the role in these types of cases from the Regional Public Prosecutors.
-However, the decision on whether criminal charges are to be raised against police personnel still lies with the Regional Public Prosecutors or the Director of Public Prosecutions (Rigsadvokaten).
-The reason for this is that criminal charges against police officers should be handled according to the same guidelines as criminal charges against others.
-The question of whether to charge a police officer is therefore handled by an authority that has a broad-based expertise and experience in handling a variety of different criminal cases.
+Prior to the introduction of the Independent Police Complaints Authority, the Regional Public Prosecutors (Statsadvokaterne) handled these cases.
+To ensure that criminal charges against police officers are handled according to the same guidelines as criminal charges against others the decision on whether criminal charges are to be filed against police personnel however still lies with the Regional Public Prosecutors or the Director of Public Prosecutions (Rigsadvokaten).
+The assessment of whether to charge a police officer is therefore handled by an authority that has a broad-based expertise and experience in handling a variety of different criminal cases.

-The Independent Police Complaints Authority is headed by a Police Complaints Council (Politiklageråd), which is comprised of a high court judge as the head of the council, one private practising attorney, one professor of law and two representatives of the general public.
+The Independent Police Complaints Authority is headed by a Police Complaints Council (Politiklagerådet) that consists of five members, which is comprised of a high court judge as the head of the council, one private practising attorney, one professor of law and two representatives of the general public.

-The Administration of Justice Act provides rules for processing complaints against police officers and others.
-The rules are embodied in three parts of the Administration of Justice Act.
-Part 93 b and part 93 c govern the processing of complaints about the conduct of police personnel and the processing of criminal proceedings against the police, while Part 11 a concerns The Independent Police Complaints Authority.
+The Administration of Justice Act provides rules for processing complaints against police personnel.
+Part 93 b and part 93 c of the act govern the processing of complaints regarding the conduct of police personnel and the processing of criminal proceedings against police personnel, while part 11 a govern the organisation of the Independent Police Complaints Authority.

 The rules apply to police personnel with police authority, i.e. regular police officers and members of police legal staff.
-Administrative staff and other civilian employees are not covered by the scheme.
-On 17 may 2017 the Parliament adopted a bill (proposal L 159), which makes the rules in Part 93 b and Part 93 c of the Administration of Justice Act applicable to military personnel assisting the police in carrying out its duties.
-These rules enter into force on 1 July 2018.
+The rules however do not apply to administrative staff and other civilian employees.
+On 17 may 2017, the Parliament adopted a bill that makes part 93 b and part 93 c of the Administration of Justice Act applicable to military personnel assisting the police in carrying out its duties.
+These rules entered into force on 1 July 2018.

 The provisions apply to offences that have been committed while on duty.
-Decision on whether an offence has been committed while on duty will be based on the facts of each individual case.
+The decision on whether an offence has been committed while on duty is based on a case-by-case assessment of the facts of the case.

-According to the rules of the Administration of Justice Act regarding the practical handling of the cases, The Independent Police Complaints Authority has to process cases regarding the conduct of the police personnel within a reasonable time.
-If a decision has not been made within 6 months after a complaint is received, the Authority must inform the complainant in writing about the reason for this and about the expected time frame for the processing of the case.
+According to the rules of the Administration of Justice Act, the Independent Police Complaints Authority has to process cases regarding the conduct of the police personnel within a reasonable time.
+If a decision has not been rendered within 6 months after a complaint has been received, the authority must inform the complainant in writing about the reason for this and about the expected time frame for the processing of the case.

-In cases regarding criminal charges against police officers, The Independent Police Complaints Authority must inform the victim, the police officer in question and other relevant persons if a decision has not been reached within 12 months.
+As to cases regarding criminal charges against police officers, the Independent Police Complaints Authority must inform the victim, the police officer in question and other relevant persons if a decision has not been rendered within 12 months.